-The Country Towns Sewerage By-laws 1952 were repealed by the Water Services Legislation Amendment and Repeal Act 2012 s.
+2 The Country Towns Sewerage By-laws 1952 were repealed by the Water Services Legislation Amendment and Repeal Act 2012 s.
 200(b).

-5 The Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 bl.
-7.1, 7.2, 7.3, 16.1 and 16.2 were deleted by the Metropolitan Water Supply, Sewerage and Drainage Amendment By-laws 2004 in Gazette 28 Jun 2004 p.
-2375.

-6 The Country Areas Water Supply By-laws 1957 bl.
-58(3) and (4) were deleted by the Country Areas Water Supply Amendment By-laws 2004 in Gazette 28 Jun 2004 p.
-2391.

-7 Repealed by the Building Services (Registration) Act 2011 s.
-107.

-8 Now known as the Plumbers Licensing and Plumbing Standards Regulations 2000; citation changed (see note under r.
+3 The citation was originally the Water Services Coordination (Plumbers Licensing) Regulations 2000 and was subsequently changed to the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000 (see Gazette 28 June 2004 p.
+2397-463).
+Now known as the Plumbers Licensing and Plumbing Standards Regulations 2000 (see note under r.
 1).
-The citation was originally the Water Services Coordination (Plumbers Licensing) Regulations 2000 and was subsequently changed to the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000.

-9 The Water Services Coordination (Plumbers Licensing) Amendment Regulations (No. 2) 2004 Pt.
+4 The Water Services Coordination (Plumbers Licensing) Amendment Regulations (No. 2) 2004 Pt.
 3 contains transitional provisions that are of no further effect.